MahmudulAlam/Automatic-Identification-and-Counting-of-Blood-Cells/README.md

 [![Download](https://img.shields.io/badge/download-weights-blue.svg?longCache=true&style=flat&logo=microsoft-onedrive)](https://1drv.ms/u/s!AlXVRhh1rUKThlxTievX0X1CpXd0?e=9cKxYb)
 [![Download](https://img.shields.io/badge/download-weights-ff160a.svg?longCache=true&style=flat&logo=mega)](https://mega.nz/#F!2kVUnKjS!z15tM9WLfga3l1gCNSLNGw)

-## How to Run the Code
+## How to Run the Code  :runner:
-A step by step guideline of how to run the blood cell detection code in your computer is provided in this [```wiki```](https://github.com/MahmudulAlam/Automatic-Identification-and-Counting-of-Blood-Cells/wiki/A-Step-by-Step-Guide-of-How-to-Run-the-Code).
+A step by step guideline of how to run the blood cell detection code in your computer is provided in this **[`wiki`](https://github.com/MahmudulAlam/Automatic-Identification-and-Counting-of-Blood-Cells/wiki/A-Step-by-Step-Guide-of-How-to-Run-the-Code)**.

+## How to Train on Your Dataset  :bullettrain_side:
+A seven-step guideline of how to train on your own dataset is provided in this **[`wiki`](https://github.com/MahmudulAlam/Automatic-Identification-and-Counting-of-Blood-Cells/wiki/How-to-Train-on-Your-Dataset)**.

 ## Blood Cell Detection Output
 <p align="center">
   <img src="https://user-images.githubusercontent.com/37298971/44617785-17eb0980-a88b-11e8-9018-c84f8be5cefa.png" width="500">
 </p>

-## KNN and IOU Based Verfication
+## KNN and IOU Based Verification
 In some cases, our model predicts the same platelet twice.
 To solve this problem we propose k-nearest neighbor (KNN) and intersection over union (IOU) based verification system where we find the nearest platelet of a platelet and calculate their overlap.
-We are allowing only 10% of overlap between two platelets.
+We are allowing only 10% overlap between two platelets.
 If the overlap is more than that then it will be a spurious prediction and we will ignore the prediction.

 | Before Verfication  | After Verification  |
 |:-:|:-:|